abdelrahman179/ECK-K8S-Persisted-Data/README.txt

+Elastic Cloud with Kibana deployment on Kubernetes cluster considering data persistence using Local Path Provisioner

 # Please note that elasticsearch along with are deployed in "elasticsearch" namespace
 # Elastic-search data are persisted in "/mnt/elastic-search" dir in all nodes > default